AY2425S2-CS2103T-T13-3/tp/docs/UserGuide.md

 **Prerequisites:**
 * Basic familiarity with command-line interfaces
 * Experience with candidate management systems
-* Access to a computer with Java 17 or later
+* Access to a computer with Java 17 or above

 ### What RecruitIntel Does
 **Core Features:**